-Participants may ask for pre-work to help them prepare for the program and obtain the most from it.
-Attention will be given to learning transfer -- how to implement learning at work or elsewhere.
+Any participant may ask for pre-work to help them prepare for the program and obtain the most from it.
+Through the webinar program, attention will be given to learning transfer -- how to implement learning at work or elsewhere.

 The webinar facilitator is Bob Dick, a Brisbane-based educator, facilitator and consultant.
-His reputation in these fields is based on almost five decades of consulting and facilitation experience in a variety of settings.
+His reputation in these fields is based on half a century of educational, consulting and facilitation experience in a variety of settings.

 Those of you who are familiar with his work will know that his style is casual and participative, his processes robust and learnable, and his documentation clear, readable and practical.
 His workshops are characterised by an integration of theory and practice, with equal emphasis on the development of skills and understanding.
 With understanding, it is easier to respond flexibly to new challenges.
 The processes and models he helps others learn are those which he makes use of in his own work and life.